vdbrink/vdbrink.github.io/buy/smart_home_best_buy_tips.md

 ## Home server

-If you're looking for (upgrade) hardware where you can run Home Assistant and other service on then you can take a look at this page:
+If you're looking for (upgrade) hardware where you can run Home Assistant and other services on, then you can take a look at this page:
 [Which hardware to run Home Assistant on?](/homeassistant/homeassistant_hardware)\
 I explain which options are available and make common used terms clear.